huntabyte/bits-ui/sites/docs/content/components/calendar.md

 ### Unavailable Dates

-You can specify speciifc dates that are unavailable for selection by using the `isDateUnavailable` prop.
+You can specify specific dates that are unavailable for selection by using the `isDateUnavailable` prop.
 This prop accepts a function that returns a boolean value indicating whether a date is unavailable or not.

 ```svelte
 <script lang="ts">